sirtobiwan/sirtobiwan/README.md

 # Hello and welcome 🙌

 My name is Tobi, I'm from Germany and I used to live in Malta.
-Studying digitalization industrie 4.0 made me aware of how important _web development_ and _digital technologies_ are in our society.
+Studying digitalization industry 4.0 made me aware of how important _web development_ and _digital technologies_ are in our society.
 As a result, I decided to deepen my knowledge in the field of web development and to participate in the growth of future-oriented digital solutions.

 `Following you will find my skills:`